How can I help myself?

 Give yourself time

 Mindfulness is a technique for becoming more aware of the present moment.
-It can help us enjoy the world around us more, and understand ourselves better.
+It can help us enjoy the world around us more and also understand ourselves better.
 Some of the ways you could practise mindfulness are through meditation, tai chi or yoga.
 Some people find this helps them manage anxiety and stress.
-Be Mindful has more information (see ‘Useful contacts’).

 “Mindfulness I think has changed my life – it has given me amazing tools for managing difficult times, especially anxiety, and I feel much more resilient as a result.”